cszhangdy/cszhangdy.github.io/_pages/about.md

 I am an associate professor  at the School of Computer Science and Engineering, Sun Yat-sen University (SYSU), where I work in HCP Lab (Human-Cyber-Physical Intelligence Integration Lab) with Prof. Liang Lin.
 I received the Ph.D and M.Eng in Computer Science from University of Harbin Institude of Technology, advised by Prof. [Daivd Zhang](https://www4.comp.polyu.edu.hk/~csdzhang/) .
 I obtained the B.Eng from Notheastern University in Shenyang.

-Research interest: My general research interest is Towards Transferable, Robust and Reliable Model Learning for computer vision tasks.
+Research interest: My general research interest is Towards , Robust and Reliable Model Learning for computer vision tasks.
 Recently, I specifically focus on